syncfusion-content/aurelia-docs/Aurelia/Kanban/Getting-Started.md

 ## Adding Filters

 Filters allows to filter the collection of cards from `dataSource` which meets the predefined `query` in the filters collection.
-To enable filtering, define `filterSettings` collection with display `text` and [`ej.Query`](http://help.syncfusion.com/js/datamanager/query).
+To enable filtering, define `filterSettings` collection with display `text` and `ej.Query`.

+Filter settings can be defined under constructor method as array of objects with the name `this.Filter`.

 {% highlight html %}

     <template>
     <div>
         <ej-kanban id="Kanban" e-data-source.bind="KanbanData" e-key-field="Status" e-fields.bind="Field" e-filter-settings.bind="Filter">
             <ej-kanban-column e-header-text="Backlog" e-key="Open"></ej-kanban-column>
             <ej-kanban-column e-header-text="In Progress" e-key="InProgress"></ej-kanban-column>
             <ej-kanban-column e-header-text="Testing" e-key="Testing"></ej-kanban-column>